-Content owners often include TV producers, TV production studios, content creators, and even content distributors who acquire and sub-distribute content assets.
+Content owners often include TV producers, TV production studios, content creators, and even content distributors who acquire content assets and sub-distribute them.
 A linear media distributor is a company that contracts with a content owner to distribute a content asset on one or more linear media services, usually in exchange for a percentage of revenues generated by the asset.

 A linear media service can be defined as a media service that follows a programming schedule set by the provider.
 In contrast, a non-linear media service (think YouTube, Netflix, Disney Plus etc.) allows the viewer to choose what program to watch.
 Linear media services include traditional Multichannel Video Programming Distributors (MVPDs) and Pay TV networks, as well as modern Virtual MVPDs (vMVPDS) and FAST service providers (more on these later).

 A distribution agreement is a contract between a content owner and a linear media distributor.
 Distribution Agreements are complex and varied, but the general model grants linear media distributors the right to distribute content in certain media markets or on a certain platform(s).
 Licensing fees are then paid to the content owner, either as a flat up-front fee, a royalty, or as a percentage of generated revenue.

 For content owners, licensing revenue management is the essential practice of tracking and managing the revenue generated through distribution agreements.
 This includes activities like:

 - Aggregating data from multiple distributors to measure content performance,

 - Reporting on the financial performance of content assets,

 - Auditing distributors for compliance with distribution agreement terms,

 - Forecasting future revenue, and

 Diverse Distribution Models are Transforming Licensing Revenue Management